andrewathalye/destiny-txtp-mapper/README.md

 https://github.com/vgmstream/vgmstream
 Put a dynamic-library build of vgmstream in src/vgmstream-ada/ext_lib/ Place vgmstream123 in tools-ext/ if you intend to make your own mappings.
-Place vgmstream-cli in tools-ext/ if you would like to export wav files.

 Finally, place the wem folder inside of the txtp folder and put the txtp folder in the same folder as this tool.